Buyer in the ordinary course of business definition

 Buyer in the ordinary course of business means a person who buys goods from a person in the business of selling goods of that kind, if the buyer buys in good faith and without actual knowledge that the sale violates the rights of another person in the goods.

-Buyer in the ordinary course of business means a person that buys goods in good faith, without actual knowledge that the sale violates the rights of another person in the goods, in the ordinary course of business from a person other than a pawnbroker in the business of selling goods of that kind.
-A person buys goods in the ordinary course of business if the sale to the person comports with the usual or customary practices in the kind of business in which the seller is engaged or with the seller’s own usual or customary practices.
+Buyer in the ordinary course of business means that a person that buys in good faith, without knowledge that the sale violates the rights of another person in the goods, and in the ordinary course from a person, other than a pawn-broker, in the business of selling goods of that kind.
+A person buys in the ordinary course if the

-Buyer in the ordinary course of business means a person that buys inventory in the ordinary course from a person in the business of selling tangibles of that kind and without knowledge that the sale violates the rights of the secured creditor under the security agreement [or other rights of another person in the tangibles];
+Buyer in the ordinary course of business means a person that buys inventory in the ordinary course of the seller’s business from a seller in the business of selling tangible property of that kind and without knowledge that the sale violates the rights of the secured creditor under the security agreement [or other rights of another person in the property];

 Buyer in the ordinary course of business means a person that buys the goods in good faith, without knowledge that the sale violates the rights of another person in the goods, and in the ordinary course from a person in the business of selling goods of that kind.
 1-201(b)(9).
 Mere knowledge of the fact that the collateral is subject to a security interest does not constitute knowledge that the sale violates the rights of another party.